radovan994/midterm-project/README.md

 9696:9696 part is for ports in and out explained in the video in deployment part of the course

-This runs on gunicorn byt we can do it with waitress as well, you can run waitress-server.py and in seperate promt predict-test.py.
+Then run predict-test.py in another prompt to send customer info to model in docker and interpret the result model outputs.
+The output is either Dead or Alive for the inputted patient.
 Feel free to edit the features patient (python dictionary) in the file to your needs

-Then run predict-test.py to send customer info to model in docker and interpret the result model outputs.
-The output is either Dead or Alive for the inputted patient.

 ---

-### *Dockerfile includes instalations of all the necessary patches, we do not have pipenv file here.
+### *Dockerfile includes installations of all the necessary libraries, we do not have pipenv file here.
 If you want you can use the environment.yml file as conda environment.*
+### *This runs on gunicorn but we can do it with waitress as well, you can run waitress-server.py and in seperate promt predict-test.py if you want to run it outside docker with waitress*